-Individual instruction is offered in voice, piano, organ, harpsichord, brass, woodwinds, percussion, strings, harp, guitar, and composition.
+Individual instruction is offered in voice, piano, organ, guitar, and composition.
 All students electing applied music for credit will be required to take a jury examination at the end of each semester.
-(See School of Music Handbook for more specific information.)
+Please refer to the current School of Music Handbook for more specific information.

-Music majors must be registered for applied music in their area of concentration until the Upper Division Examination is passed and recital requirements are met.
+Music majors must be registered for applied music in their area of concentration until they pass the Sophomore Review (MUSI 0003) and meet any recital requirements (MUSI 3090 Performance Recital and / or MUSI 4090 Senior Recital).

-All lower level applied music courses (lessons) will carry an MUSA 1000 number and all upper level courses will carry an MUSA 3000 number.
-Applied music (MUSA) courses beginning with "0" number will not be counted toward a major.
+All lower level applied music courses (lessons) will carry an MUSI 11XX or 12XX number and all upper level applied music courses (lessons) will carry an MUSI 31XX or 32XX number.
+Please refer to the current School of Music Handbook for further details.